Our Links Page – Exchanges Welcomed!

 Classical Net – Classical Net features more than 6800 files including more than 5000 CD, SACD, DVD and Book reviews and over 5300 links to other classical music web sites.

-Classical Composer Database – Welcome to one of the greatest online resources of information about classical music composers.
+Classical Composer Database – One of the greatest online resources of information about classical music composers.
 This is an extensive database of Classical Music Composers both deceased and living.
 Database count exceeds 3,000 Composers.

 Composition Today – Composition Today offers a huge range resources exclusively for composers.
 This is a membership site with a fee to gain full access to it.

-Sibelius – One of the professional choices for Music Notation.
+Sibelius – One of the professional choices for users of music notation software.
 Sibelius software is an essential software for writing, playing, printing and publishing music notation.
-Sibelius 6 will keep you inspired and help you take your ideas even further.
+Sibelius 7 will keep you inspired and help you take your ideas even further.

 Finale – Finale music notation software is one of the essential and professional software programs for creating music and for publishing print music.
 It is an excellent product for composers and songwriters.
 Many consider it to be the best product of its kind.